Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Introduction

-We now apply this in geometric contexts.
+We now want to construct Umkehr maps for twisted cohomology theories.
+We begin by recalling how this works in the untwisted case.
 For convenience, we switch to using exponential notation for Thom spectra; e.g., given a twist $\alpha \colon X \to \Pic_R$ the Thom spectrum will be written $X^{\alpha}$.
 Now let $X$ be a compact manifold with tangent bundle $T$.
 The Pontryagin-Thom construction gives a stable map